|MEETING PLACE:||DoubleTree by Hilton Hotel, 1175 W Route 66, Flagstaff, Arizona|

 The Day Before Your Trip. . .

 We’ll meet at 7:00 PM in the lobby of the DoubleTree Hotel in Flagstaff for a pre-trip meeting.
-This is an opportunity to meet your fellow travelers and guides and ask any last-minute questions.
+This is an opportunity to get to know your fellow travelers and guides and ask any last-minute questions.
 Your guides will give you a thorough trip orientation and confirm the meeting time for the following morning.

 After some paddling familiarization, we’ll begin our gentle float down the clear, calm waters of the Colorado, making stops to visit ancient petroglyphs and other points of interest only accessible by boat.